boldlink/terraform-aws-event-bridge/README.md

 ## Description

-This module creates aws cloudwatch event rule, event target, event permissions and resources necessary to create and use the aforementioned resources
+Boldlink AWS Event Bridge module has been scanned with Checkov to ensure its resources and default configurations are provided to you following known standards and best practices.

-### Features covered in this module
+### Why choose this module over the standard resouces
-- AWS Cloudwatch Event Rule
+- AWS Cloudwatch Event Rule included as a default
-- AWS Cloudwatch Event Target
+- AWS Cloudwatch Event Target is also created by the module
-- AWS Cloudwatch Event Permission which creates an EventBridge permission to support cross-account events in the current account default event bus.
+- Optional creation of AWS Cloudwatch Event Permissions which creates an EventBridge permission to support cross-account events in the current account default event bus.

 ### Why Use this Module
 - This module as well as other Boldlink modules are created following AWS best practices as highlighted by checkov scans on the modules.
 This ensures that resources are deployed in a secure manner and environment.